 DSCR vs. Hard Money Loans: Key Differences and Uses

 DSCR loans and hard money loans serve distinct purposes for real estate investors, catering to different financial situations and investment strategies.
 A DSCR loan focuses on the income-generating potential of a property, using its debt service coverage ratio (Net Operating Income ÷ Total Debt Service) to determine eligibility.
 These DSCR loans are ideal for investors with steady rental income and strong-performing properties.
 DSCR loans often feature competitive rates, longer terms, and are commonly used for rental property purchases or refinancing.
-Borrowers with solid credit and property cash flow benefit most from this option.
+Borrowers with solid credit and property cash flow benefit most from the DSCR loan option.

 Hard money loans, on the other hand, are asset-based loans typically used for short-term needs, such as flipping properties or urgent acquisitions.
 These loans prioritize the property’s current or potential value rather than the borrower’s income or credit.
 In most cases, hard money financing is faster to close and more flexible but come with higher interest rates (often 8%-15%) and shorter terms, usually 6 to 24 months.